Private Health Insurance

 Once the deductible is reached, individuals may be responsible for copayments or coinsurance for covered services.

-Individual health insurance plans often have networks of preferred healthcare providers, and coverage typically includes a range of services such as preventive care, hospital stays, doctor visits, and prescription medications.
+Individual health insurance plans often have networks of preferred healthcare providers, and coverage typically includes a range of services such as preventive care, hospital stays, doctor visits, and prescription drugs.

 Short Term Plans